Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Distribution of Temporal Motifs

 \subsubsection{Second Moment}

 Once again we wish to avoid a direct calculation of a lower bound on the probability of a given motif occurring, and so our strategy will be to use the second moment method.
 Unfortunately, we do not find a unified overarching bound sufficient to obtain our results for both fixed and growing motifs, as positive association rears its head once more (although this time as an obstacle for the fixed case).
 In particular, when two potential occurrences of a motif share a footprint they remain dependent even if they do not share any labels, due to the inherent randomness of the \distribution{}.
 This presents an issue whenever $\psi$ is a non-degenerate non-Bernoulli distribution, as we will retain terms in our summations corresponding to such pairs.
 These terms contribute an additional $\delta$ factor to our calculations, which can be absorbed in the case of \cref{thm: Cliques} where $\delta$ is constant but a naive application of the second moment would lead to asymptotically weaker bounds in the case of \cref{thm: Continuous Existence} and \cref{thm: Discrete Existence} where $\delta$ is decreasing.
 In order to avoid this pitfall, we shall make use of two bounds, one for the case where $\psi$ is a Bernoulli random variable and one for the more general but still bounded case.
-We shall warm up with the considerably easier former case. \LemVariance* \begin{proof} We will present only the proof for the continuous case here, however it should be noted that the discrete case is identical replacing only the continuous events for their discrete analogues and $\delta$ with $\frac{\beta}{T}$.
+We shall warm up with the considerably easier former case. \begin{restatable}{lemma}{LemVariance} Let $\mathcal{G}=(V,E,\lambda)$ be a sample from $\Gamma_{[n]}(\psi)$, for $\psi$ a Bernoulli random variable, then for any $0<\delta<1$,